astra1dev/AUnlocker/README.md

   - Be able to send any character in chat
   - No character limit in chat
   - No 3s cooldown between chat messages
+  - No limits on game host options (e.g. amount of impostors)

 > [!NOTE]
 > Features can be individually enabled & disabled by editing the file `[YOUR_AMONG_US_FOLDER]/BepInEx/config/AUnlocker.cfg`